lbueti/forplot/README.md

 ## Boxplot for continous variables

 For a more in-depth presentation of the raw data in each group, a boxplot can be added.
-However, it needs the input of the raw data as a data frame in a long format with columns:
+It depends on the input of the raw data as a data frame in a long format with columns:

-- out: the outcome value (numerical),
+- *out*: the outcome value (numerical),
-- var: the outcome variable, safest as a factor to preserve the order in the plot, and
+- *var*: the outcome variable, safest as a factor to preserve the order in the plot, and
-- arm: the treatment arm, safest as a factor to preserve the order in the plot.
+- *arm*: the treatment arm, safest as a factor to preserve the order in the plot.

+Boxplot layout can be controlled via *bpopt* (currenlty just colour and width), the additional x-axis via *bplim*, *bplab* and *bplab_text*;
+lines at the side of the plot can be added via *sideline*.

 ``` r
 data(forplotdata_bp)